RP6502-RIA-W¶

 Modem Emulation¶

 The RP6502-RIA-W can emulate a Hayes modem for BBS access.
-Beware that raw TCP and telnet protocols are plain text in transit.
+Raw TCP and telnet connections are unencrypted in transit.

 AT Commands: The modem interface supports standard AT commands for dialing, answering, and configuration.